DeclanChidlow/vale.rocks/src/posts/jpeg-xl-and-googles-war-against-it.md

 However, it never made it past the opt in flag support stage, and Google eventually removed it, stating [in the Chromium Issue Tracker](https://issues.chromium.org/issues/40168998):

-> "Thank you everyone for your comments and feedback regarding JPEG XL.
+> Thank you everyone for your comments and feedback regarding JPEG XL.
 We will be removing the JPEG XL code and flag from Chromium for the following reasons:
 >
 > - Experimental flags and code should not remain indefinitely
 > - There is not enough interest from the entire ecosystem to continue experimenting with JPEG XL
 > - The new image format does not bring sufficient incremental benefits over existing formats to warrant enabling it by default
-> - By removing the flag and the code in M110, it reduces the maintenance burden and allows us to focus on improving existing formats in Chrome"
+> - By removing the flag and the code in M110, it reduces the maintenance burden and allows us to focus on improving existing formats in Chrome

 This rightly caused an uproar.
 Users pointed out many flaws in their claims.
 Firstly, that there has been a huge interest in the standard from a huge number of individuals and organisations, and secondly, the innovation brought by JPEG XL was most definitely "sufficient incremental benefits", especially as they had recently accepted AVIF, which was more lacking in features than existing standards.